u-blox/c030-dev/README.md

 +---------------+----------------------+-------------+-------------+--------------------------+-----------------+
 ```

-If you get back the platform NZ32_SC151 (target_id commencing 6660) then you will need to get mbed to pretend it is a C030 board.
-You can do this with the following command:
+If you get back the platform NZ32_SC151 (target_id commencing 6660), or some other target while we are still not quite setup with the correct board IDs, then you will need to get mbed to pretend it is a C030 board.
+You can do this with a command of the following form:

 `mbedls --mock 6660:UBLOX_C030`